-Because women have a large obligatory parental investment to produce children, and therefore are predicted to be discriminating in their mate choice, the next key question is: discriminating about which qualities?
-Potential mates vary in thousands of ways, from physical prowess to speed of hair growth.
-Adaptationist thinking provides a guide to hypotheses about the evolution of what women want, namely those characteristics that reliably led to an increase women's reproductive success.
-These include selecting a mate who (1) is able to invest resources in her and her children, (2) is willing to invest resources in her and her children, (3) is able to physically protect her and her children, (4) is willing to physically protect her and her children, (5) show promise as a good parent, and (6) will be sufficiently compatible in goals and values to enable strategic alignment without inflicting too many costs on her and her children (Buss, 1994/2003).
+Because women have a large obligatory parental investment to produce children, and therefore are predicted to be discriminating in their mate choice, on what qualities should they base their desires?
+Potential mates vary in thousands of ways, from height and weight to social skills, from athletic ability to hair color.
+Adaptationist thinking provides a guide to hypotheses about the evolution of what women want.
+Women are predicted to desire characteristics that reliably lead to an increase in women's reproductive success.
+These include selecting a mate who (1) is able to invest resources in her and her children, (2) is able to physically protect her and her children, (3) shows promise as a good parent, and (4) will be sufficiently compatible in goals and values to enable strategic alignment without inflicting too many costs on her and her children (Buss, 1994/2003).

 In a large-scale cross-cultural study, Buss and his colleagues (Buss, 1989; Buss et al., 1990) explored how much women and men desired each of 32 qualities in a potential long-term mate.
 The study involved samples from 37 cultures located on six continents and five islands.
-The samples included Gujarati Indians, Estonians, mainland Chinese, Santa Catarina Brazilians, and South African Zulu.
-The sample from Croatia was obtained from Zagreb.
+The samples included Gujarati Indians, Estonians, Chinese from both Taiwan and the Mainland of China, Santa Catarina Brazilians, and South African Zulu.
+The sample included tremendous diversity of ethnic, religious, political, and economic groups.
 The total sample size was 10,047, with an average of 272 from each of the 37 cultures.

+Culturally variable desires.
 Cultures varied tremendously in the value placed on some characteristics.
 The desire for chastity or virginity (lack of prior sexual intercourse) proved to be the most cross-culturally variable, as shown in Figure 2.
-Mainland Chinese placed tremendous value on virginity, as did participants living in India and Iran.
-At the other end of the scale, the Dutch placed little importance on chastity.
-Those from Western Europe, especially Denmark, Sweden, Finland, and German also placed little importance on virginity.
-Overall, 62% of the cultures showed a significant sex difference, always in the direction of men valuing virginity more than women.
-There were no reversals of this pattern.
-On the other hand, 38% of the cultures showed no significant sex difference.
-These findings suggest that the importance placed on chastity is highly susceptible to cultural input, with cultures differing from each other both in the absolute value placed on chastity as well as in the presence of absence of sex differences.
+Mainland Chinese and individuals from the island of Taiwan placed tremendous value on virginity, as did participants living in India and Iran.
+At the other end of the scale, those from Finland placed little importance on chastity, as did those from most Western European countries such as Denmark, Sweden, France, and Germany.

 Figure 2.
-The Rating Scale Ranged from 3 (Indispensable) to 0 (Irrelevant or Unimportant) in a Marriage Partner.
-Sex Differences are Statistically Significant (p < .05) for India, Japan, USA, and Croatia, but not for China or NL (The Netherlands)
+The rating scale ranged from 3 (indispensable) to 0 (irrelevant or unimportant) in a marriage partner.
+Sex differences are statistically significant (p < .05) for India, Japan, USA, and Croatia, but not for mainland China, Taiwan, or Finland.